elhardian/go-clean-architecture/README.md

     ```

 3. Setup The Project
-    Setup project is includes `install dependencies` and `run migrations`
+    Setup project is includes `install dependencies` and `run migrations`.
     ```bash
     make setup
+    ```
+    by default, above command is using your `libs/config/local.env`.
+If you need to setup other env, You must define arguments `ENV`, so the command will looks like this:
+    ```bash
+    make ENV=dev setup
     ```

 ## Usage